siv2r/bip-frost-signing/README.md

 #### Protocol Parties and Network Setup

-There are *u* (where *1 <= t <= u <= n < 2^32*)[^n-bound] signers[^participant-vs-signer] and one coordinator initiating the FROST signing protocol.
+There are *u* (where *1 <= t <= u <= n <= 128*)[^n-bound] signers[^participant-vs-signer] and one coordinator initiating the FROST signing protocol.
 Each participant has a point-to-point communication link to the coordinator (but participants do not have direct communication links to each other).

-[^n-bound]: This bound on *n* comes from the identifier encoding.
-A participant identifier is serialized as a 4-byte big-endian integer and fed into the tagged hash function that binds the nonces to the signer set, so it must fit in 32 bits.
-No realistic threshold signing group approaches 2^32 participants, so the bound doesn't limit practical implementations.
+[^n-bound]: The upper bound on *n* is a security requirement.
+The unforgeability proof of FROST3 assumes that the set of compromised participants is fixed before key generation.
+An attacker that instead chooses whom to compromise after observing the public shares may, for large *n*, be able to forge with fewer compromised participants than the threshold, provided it can solve a search problem whose hardness has not been established[[CS25][adaptive-attack]].
+This search problem is called the Low-Dimensional Vector Representation (LDVR) problem, and it is provably hard for any threshold whenever *n ≤ 131*, where solving it costs at least as much as computing a discrete logarithm on secp256k1[[CKKTZ25][ldvr]].
+This document requires *n ≤ 128*, which stays inside that range with a margin.

 [^participant-vs-signer]: This document says *participant* for anyone who took part in key generation, all *n* of them, and *signer* for a participant taking part in the current signing session, the *u* of them.
 Key material issued during key generation keeps the participant label, so *secshare*, *pubshare*, and the identifiers stay participant values even when a signer supplies them to an algorithm.